High praise for LowestRates.ca

 How do credit cards work?

-When you open up a credit card account, your credit card provider extends a line of credit to you so you can make purchases with your new card.
+When you open a credit card account, your credit card provider extends you a line of credit which is accessible through your new card.
 Every time you buy something with your card, you spend money borrowed from your credit card provider.

-As a cardholder, you agree to repay those funds within a set amount of time and to abide by the terms and conditions set out in your card’s contract.
-Your contract will describe the interest rates, late fees, surcharges, cash-advance limits, and other conditions that you're held to by using your card.
+As a cardholder, you are obligated to repay those funds within a set amount of time and to abide by the terms and conditions set out in your card’s contract.
+Your contract will describe the interest rates, late fees, surcharges, cash-advance limits, and other conditions that you're held to by when using your card.

 Once a month, your credit card company will send you a bill outlining all the purchases you made with your credit card, the minimum amount you owe, and the due date for your payment.
 You can opt to pay a portion of the bill or the full amount — it’s up to you.

 If you don't pay your bill in full by the due date, any balance that you carry over into the next billing period will be subject to interest charges.
 The activity on your account will also be reported to the credit bureaus in Canada, which can boost your credit score over time if you use your card responsibly.

 Why do I need a credit card in Canada?